Alexander Kerensky: Russian Provisional Government of 1917

 When the February Revolution broke out in 1917, Kerensky – together with Pavel Milyukov – was one of its most prominent leaders.
 As one of the Duma's most well-known speakers against the monarchy and as a lawyer and defender of many revolutionaries, Kerensky became a member of the Provisional Committee of the State Duma and was elected vice-chairman of the newly formed Petrograd Soviet.
-These two bodies, the Duma and the Petrograd Soviet, or – rather – their respective executive committees, soon became each other's antagonists on most matters except regarding the end of the tsar's autocracy.
+These two bodies, the Duma and the Petrograd Soviet - or, rather, their respective executive committees - soon became each other's antagonists on most matters except regarding the end of the tsar's autocracy.

-The Petrograd Soviet grew to include 3000 to 4000 members, and their meetings could drown in a blur of everlasting orations.
-At the meeting of to the executive committee of the Petrograd Soviet, or Ispolkom, formed a self-appointed committee, with (eventually) three members from each of the parties represented in the Soviet.
+The Petrograd Soviet grew to include 3000 to 4000 members, and their meetings could drown into a blur of lengthy speeches.
+At the meeting of to the executive committee of the Petrograd Soviet, or Ispolkom, formed a self-appointed committee, with three members from each of the parties eventually represented in the Soviet.
 Kerensky became one of the members representing the Socialist Revolutionary Party (the SRs).